A Reduction for the Distinct Distances Problem in ${\mathbb R}^d$: Introduction

 \begin{theorem} The problem of deriving a lower bound on the minimum number of distinct distances spanned by $n$ points in $\RR^d$ can be reduced to the following problem: \begin{quotation} Let $\flats$ be a set of $n$ distinct $(d-1)$-flats in $\RR^{2d-1}$, such that every two flats intersect in at most one point, every point of $\RR^{2d-1}$ is contained in $O(\sqrt{n})$ flats of $\flats$, and every hyperplane in $\RR^{2d-1}$ contains $O(\sqrt{n})$ of these flats.
 Find an upper bound on the number of $k$-rich points, for every $2\le k = O(n^{1/d+\eps})$ (for some $\eps>0$). \end{quotation} Deriving the bound $O\left(\frac{n^{(2d-1)/d}}{k^{2+\eps}}\right)$ for the number of $k$-rich points would yield the conjectured lower bound of $\Omega(n^{2/d})$ distinct distances. \end{theorem}

 {\bf Remarks.} (i) Using our methods, we obtained the same reduction for the case where the points are on the hypersphere $\SSS^d$ rather than in $\RR^d$.
 Since the paper is already rather long and technical, we decided not to include the proof of this case. \\ (ii) For $\alpha\ge 0$, deriving the bound $O\left(\frac{n^{\alpha+(2d-1)/d}}{k^{2+\eps}}\right)$ for the number of $k$-rich points would yield a lower bound of $\Omega(n^{2/d-2\alpha})$ distinct distances. \\ (iii) The $\eps$ in the bound $k = O(n^{1/d+\eps})$ comes from an incidence bound of Solymosi and Tao \cite{ST12}.
 It is conjectured that this $\eps$ can be removed from the bound of \cite{ST12}, and this would immediately remove the $\eps$ from the restriction on $k$.\\ (iv) Usually a bound on the number of $k$-rich points also includes an extra term of the form $n/k$, which dominates the bound when $k$ is large.
 Since we are only interested in small values of $k$, this extra term is not relevant in our case.
-The current best bounds for incidences with varieties in $\RR^d$ are obtained by the \emph{polynomial partitioning} technique (for example, see \cite{FPSSZ17,ST12}).
-We can efficiently apply this technique to incidences with $(d-1)$-flats in $\RR^{2d-2}$, but the case of $(d-1)$-flats in $\RR^{2d-1}$ seems to be just beyond the current capabilities.
-There is a simple way to estimate the bounds that the polynomial partitioning technique is expected to yield after overcoming the current issues.\footnote{This is done by bounding the number of incidences in the cells while ignoring the incidences on the partition itself.
-See for example \cite[Chapter 8]{ShefferBook}. } In the case of $(d-1)$-flats in $\RR^{2d-1}$, the expected incidence bound is $m_{k} = O\left(\frac{n^{(2d-1)/d}}{k^{(3d-2)/d}}+ \frac{n}{k}\right)$.
-Note that this is the incidence bound required in Theorem \ref{th:DDreduction} to obtain a tight bound for the distinct distances problem in $\RR^d$.
+The incidence problem stated in Theorem \ref{th:DDreduction} is false without including additional restrictions.
+That is, one can obtain point-flat constructions in $\RR^{2d-1}$ that have too many incidences.
+Using our framework, one can overcome this issue by deriving many additional restrictions for the incidence problem.
+We do not mention such restrictions in Theorem \ref{th:DDreduction}, since it is not clear what are the natural restrictions for deriving the incidence bounds.
+Instead, in Section \ref{sec:FlatsR5} we demonstrate how our framework can be used to derive additional restrictions, considering specifically the case of distinct distances in $\RR^3$.

+The problem of distinct distances in $\RR^3$ leads to an incidence problem with 2-flats in $\RR^5$.
+In Section \ref{sec:FlatsR5}, we bound the number of such 2-flats that can be contained in a constant-degree variety in $\RR^5$.
+We also bound the number of 2-flats that can have a one-dimensional intersection with a constant-degree two-dimensional variety in $\RR^5$.
+Some of these results are conditional on having a good distinct distances bound for points on constant-degree surfaces in $\RR^3$.
+Thus, to obtain the conjectured distinct distances bound in $\RR^3$, it is possible that one would first need to derive a distinct distances bound for the special case of points on a surface in $\RR^3$.
+Currently, such bounds are known for planes, spheres, and two-sheeted hyperboloids (for example, see \cite{Tblog11}).
+However, we are far from having this bound for arbitrary constant-degree surfaces in $\RR^3$.
+For more details, see Sharir and Solomon \cite{SharirSolo16}.